-Ready to create your own web site or learn how it works?
-We’ll begin with basic definitions and terminology.
-Students will be introduced to Hypertext Markup language (HTML) and begin creating web pages.
-Subsequently, they will learn about cascading style sheets (CSS) to start styling their content.
-The course will cover web design fundamentals (handling images and fonts on the web) and page layout.
+Ready to create your own website?
+This class will start with basic definitions and terminology.
+Students will then be introduced to HTML (Hypertext Markup Language) and begin creating web pages.
+Next, they will learn about cascading style sheets (CSS) to start styling their content.
+The course will cover web design fundamentals (images and fonts on the web) and page layout.
 Finally, there will be an overview on web hosting from setting up an account to uploading files to the web.
 Students will be given resources to continue to maintain their website.
 Basic computer skills required.

 Photoshop is an amazing program for working with digital images.
 In this beginner course, you’ll discover how it works and what you need to know to get started using it.
 You will see an overview of its uses with demonstrations of features like image cropping, color adjustment and brushes.
 Basic computer skills are required for this course.